biodataprog/GEN220_2020/docs/Assignments/HW3.md

 # RNAseq and comparisons

-Reanalyze data in this published paper [Baker et al 2014](https://onlinelibrary.wiley.com/doi/full/10.1111/mmi.12688) "Slow growth of Mycobacterium tuberculosis at acidic pH is regulated by phoPR and host‐associated carbon sources"
+Reanalyze data in this published paper [Baker et al 2014](https://onlinelibrary.wiley.com/doi/full/10.1111/mmi.12688) "Slow growth of Mycobacterium tuberculosis at acidic pH is regulated by phoPR and host associated carbon sources"

 Data are downloaded to `/bigdata/gen220/shared/data/M_tuberculosis`